defano/wyldcard/README.md

 #### What's missing?

-* WyldCard can't open or import old HyperCard stacks.
+* WyldCard can't open or import old HyperCard stacks and has no concept of external commands or functions (XCMDs/XFCNs).
 * No home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
-* No external commands or functions (XCMDs/XFCNs).

 #### What's HyperCard?